h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/data_files.md

-The particular historical data points a simulation uses to generate a [simulation-based projection](./terminology.md#simulation-based-projection) are as follows:
+The models generate a [simulation-based projection](./terminology.md#simulation-based-projection) after certain model variables obtain an average value when calculating historical data.
+Such historical data points are as follows:

 - Past eight-week average of all COVID-19 non-ICU admissions at the county-level